tinyzimmer/sqlc-gen-zig/README.md

 # returning just the result.
 This is useful for code that wants to handle server
 # side errors in a more granular way (e.g. checking for constraint violations).
 # As with context for now, see the tests in e2e/src/unions.zig for examples.
+# This option is only applicable for the pg.zig backend.
 pg_error_unions: false
 ```